 - Preheat oven to 350.
 Spray a 9 inch round cake pan with cooking spray and then line with parchment paper.

-Spread the 2 tbsp softened butter on the bottom of the cake pan.
+- Spread the 2 tablespoon softened butter on the bottom of the cake pan.
 Sprinkle with the sweetener and top with the chopped chocolate.